opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/obfuscate.md

 ## Usage

-In this example, we have a document which contains a `log` field and a `phone` field that contains data we want to obfuscate, as shown in the following object:
+In this example, we have a document that contains a `log` field and a `phone` field.
+We want to obfuscate the data in both fields, as shown in the following object:

 ```json
 {